umrysh/TheGreatestPodcastDownloadScriptEverWrittenInTheHistoryOfTheUniverse/README.md

 * Add/delete podcasts from your list
 * Change the tempo of the podcasts so you can listen to them faster (Without resorting to having the hosts sound like chipmunks)
 * Set the storage directory to a sub directory of your Dropbox folder.
 This way all your downloaded podcasts are available everywhere.
-* Create/modify a crontab entry for downloading all your podcasts (To be completed soon)
+* Create/modify a crontab entry for downloading all your podcasts.

 **Note: I have been using this script on my own machines with no issues but this is still very fresh code so please, use at your own risk.**